aslezar/GigaGrowthVentures-assignment/README.md

 ## Getting Started

-To run Sociopedia locally on your machine, follow these steps:
+To rund the App locally on your machine, follow these steps:

 1. Clone the repository: